 Also, If you know a kid who wants to create computer games, Invent Your Own Computer Games is a free eBook on the topic (see also the PyGame modules.)

 There aren’t as many free Java resources, but there’s enough to get started.
 There’s a Java version of How to Think Like a Computer Scientist available online.
 There’s also a free version of Thinking in Java, though you may want to buy the most recent version instead.
 If you like lots of pictures and attitude, Head First Java is a good book.
 Once you have more experience, the recommended Java book is Effective Java.
 You can also go through the official Java tutorials.

 Since Java is a different kind of language than Python, there aren’t as many interactive resources online.
 To practice problems, you can go through CodingBat and some stuff on Programr.
 However, to benefit fully from Java’s “safe” features, you will want to do most of your programming in an IDE.
-I used to recommend against using a beginner IDE like BlueJ, since it lacks features that are also useful for beginners.
-However, their IDE has improved so that it contains most beginner-friendly features, such as built-in documentation.
-A good IDE to use later is IntelliJ, and Google recently came out with a version of it for Android.
+I don’t think you should use a beginner IDE like BlueJ, since it lacks features that are also useful for beginners.
+While you type, an IDE can catch certain kinds of errors and auto-suggest methods and let you lookup documentation.
+Later, you should also learn to use more advanced tools like the debugger.
+A good full IDE for beginners is Netbeans, though if you want to do Android development later, you should use Eclipse.
 However, if you know a kid who wants to learn programming, it might be worth checking out the Graphics-focused IDE, Greenfoot.